Mackinac Island's Grand Hotel - Travel Writing Workshop Central

 As a horse-drawn carriage clip clops past (no cars are allowed on this island intentionally stuck in the elegant Victorian era), two men sitting in suits make a quick finish of their flutes of champagne and start up from their Adirondack porch chairs, while inside, a small boy in a white seersucker suit and blue bow tie sits tall under a gilded chandelier at a family table bedecked with a white tablecloth and fine china.

+Fine dining is part of the Try Travel Writing weekend at The Grand.
 The workshop allows guests to experience travel at its finest and most story-worthy, but also to learn how to capture that experience like a pro.